Last updated on January 18th, 2023 at 01:51 pm

 Commodity Arbitrage Example

-There is a really low, almost no risk arbitrage in MCX Silver throughout the year.
-MCX listed Silver – 30 Kilos contract size is a necessary delivery contract and the expiry time difference lies between any two derivative contracts of two months.
-As per the presumptions by the market, contracts or expands, the spread or difference between two contracts.
-In the given example, the prices are expected to drastically fall in the near future, and the spread increases and decreases, if the market is optimistically hinting that the traders are willing to pay future premiums immediately as there may be supply shortages.
-The same leads to an arbitrage opportunity when the spread widens by a good margin, so that it becomes viable to purchase silver that would result in delivery of near month expiry contract and sell the next month contract which will expire in the next two months.
+There is a low, almost no risk arbitrage in MCX Silver throughout the year.
+MCX listed Silver – 30 Kilos contract size is a necessary delivery contract, and the expiry time difference lies between any two derivative contracts of two months.
+As per the market’s presumptions, contracts or expands, the spread or difference between two contracts.
+In the given example, the prices are expected to fall shortly drastically.
+The spread increases and decreases if the market is optimistically hinting that the traders are willing to pay future premiums immediately as supply shortages.
+The same leads to an arbitrage opportunity when the spread widens by a good margin.
+It becomes viable to purchase silver that would result in delivery of near month expiry contract and sell the next month contract, which will expire in the next two months.

 Commodity Arbitrage in India

 Challenges in Commodity Arbitrage Business